kachick/wait-other-jobs/README.md

 - Must specify `workflowFile`
 - Optionally specify `jobName`\
-  If no `jobName` is specified, all the jobs in the workflow will be targeted.
+  If no `jobName` is specified, all jobs in the workflow will be targeted.
 - Optionally specify `eventNames`\
   If no `eventNames` is specified, the global `event-list` will be used (inherited).\
   If empty `[]` is specified, all events will be targeted.

 ### `wait-list` spec

-- If the checkRun for the specified name is not found, this action raises errors by default.\
+- If the checkRun for the specified name is not found, this action fails by default.\
   You can disable this validation with `"optional": true` or use the [`startupGracePeriod`](#startup-grace-period).

 ### `skip-list` spec